Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E04-Modules.md

         ```

         can produce a lot of output on the system.
 It will show you three modules though
-        (but this might be under "Other possible matches") that have `cray-` in their name:
+        (but this might be under "Other possible matches" in the second case) that have `cray-` in their name:
         `cray-hdf5`, `cray-hdf5-parallel` and `cray-netcdf-hdf5parallel`.
 The first two of
         these really provide HDF5 configured in two different ways.
 The third one is another
         library using HDF5 as a backend.
 The other `hdf5` modules that you might see are